-Pieter II Brueghel, the eldest son of Pieter Brueghel the Elder, made a great contribution to the dissemination of his fathers work.
-He ran a studio and specialised in copying and imitating several specimens of his fathers work.
-For example, Peasant Wedding Feast is an almost exact, though smaller, copy of the same work by Pieter Brueghel the Elder, which is in the Kunsthistorisches Museum in Vienna.
-The painting we see here comes from the abbots residence at St Peters Abbey in Ghent.
+Pieter II Brueghel, the eldest son of Pieter Bruegel the Elder, made a great contribution to the dissemination of his father’s work.
+He had a studio that was specialised in copying and imitating several of his father’s paintings.
+The Peasant Wedding in a Barn is a virtually exact, though smaller, copy of the same work by Pieter Bruegel the Elder, which is on display in the Kunsthistorisches Museum in Vienna.
+The painting we see here originally hung in the abbot’s residence of St Peter’s Abbey in Ghent.
 The wedding feast is set in a barn.
-We recognise the bride from the paper crown above her head attached to a white cloth behind her.
-In the top right-hand corner two sheaves of grain stalks known as zantekorn (sand corn) hang diagonally over a rake.
-These were the stalks that were gathered after the crops had been harvested and were a protected right of the poor.
-This may suggest that the family depicted here were less prosperous.
-The couple making love while half hidden in the hayloft on the left were added by Pieter II Brueghel.
+The bride has a paper crown above her head, which is attached to a white cloth behind her.
+In the top right-hand corner two sheaves of wheat are suspended diagonally from a rake.
+The poor were allowed by law to gather any leftover stems of wheat from the fields after the crops had been harvested.
+This was called “zantecorn”, suggesting that the family that is portrayed here was not well-off.
+The couple of lovers in the hayloft on the left side of the panel were added by Pieter II Brueghel.